Ban Lead Paint

 According to the national report of ESDO on “Lead in Paint- 2013”; within this year leading paint brands in Bangladesh with a major market share had largely stopped producing paints containing more than 600 parts per million (ppm) lead.

-• All relevant government ministries have discussed and reviewed Draft Guidelines for a 50 ppm and complete lead paint elimination.
+• All relevant government ministries have discussed and reviewed draft guidelines for a 50 ppm and complete lead paint elimination.

 • In 2015, the Director-General of Bangladesh Standards and Testing Institution (BSTI) told ESDO in a meeting that it would enforce a 50-ppm mandatory standard for lead in household enamel.

-• In 2018, Bangladesh Standard and Testing Institute (BSTI) has finalized a standard for the paint manufacturing industry setting the limit of harmful lead content for household paint at a maximum of 90 ppm (parts per million) which makes Bangladesh the only country with a mandatory standard on Lead Paint in South – East Asia.
+• In 2018, Bangladesh Standard and Testing Institute (BSTI) has finalized a standard for the paint manufacturing industry, setting the limit of harmful lead content for household paint at a maximum of 90 ppm (parts per million), which makes Bangladesh the only country with a mandatory standard on Lead Paint in Southeast Asia.

-As of 30 September 2019, 73 countries have legally binding controls to limit the production, import, and sale of lead paints, which is 38% of all countries.
+As of September 30, 2019, 73 countries have legally binding controls to limit the production, import, and sale of lead paints, which is 38% of all countries.
 90-ppm total lead is the concentration limit recommended by the “Model Law and Guidance for Regulating Lead Paint”.
-The lowest, most protective regulatory limit for lead paints has been set in countries.
+The lowest, most protective regulatory limit for lead paints has been set in some countries.
 Nine countries (23%) in the Asia and Pacific Region have lead paint laws.
 To combat lead poisoning and use, the Lead in Paint Component of the SAICM/GEF Project promotes regulatory and voluntary action by the government and industry to phase out lead in paint.

 Updates from Paint Manufacturing Association: